 The serial ports are asynchronous communication ports with 16C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.

-The COM port supports RS232 - two stacked DB9 connectors at the rear side and one internal pin-header connector for monitoring the BMC.
+The three COM ports support RS232 - one DB9 connector at the rear side and one internal pin-header connector for monitoring the BMC.